 information about your current level of remuneration, including benefit entitlements;

 whether or not you have a disability for which the organization needs to make reasonable adjustments during the recruitment process; information about your entitlement to work in the country you are applying.

 MODEC collects this information in a variety of ways.
 For example, data might be contained in application forms, CVs or resumes, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment.

 MODEC will also collect personal data about you from third parties, such as references supplied by former employers.
 MODEC will seek information from third parties only once a job offer to you has been made and will inform you that it is doing so.

 Data will be stored in a range of different places, including on your application record, in HR management systems and on other IT systems (including email).

-MODEC needs to process data to take steps at your request prior to entering into a contract with you.
+MODEC needs to process data, at your request, prior to entering into a contract with you.
 It also needs to process your data to enter into a contract with you.